Beyond Attribution: Unified Concept-Level Explanations: Background and Related Work

-As shown in Figure~\ref{fig:workflow} Existing local model-agnostic explanation techniques generate explanations following a similar workflow: \begin{enumerate} \item \textbf{Producing Predicates}: These techniques first generate \textbf{a set of predicates} $\sP$ based on the input $\vx$. \item \textbf{Generating Samples}: The underlying \textbf{perturbation model} $t_{per}$ generates a set of samples $\sX^b_s$ in \textbf{predicate representations}, where each sample $\vz^b\in \sX^b_s$ is a binary vector in $\{0,1\}^d$ and $\vz_i^b$ indicates whether the sample satisfies the $i$-th predicate in $\sP$.
-The perturbation model then transforms the samples $\sX^b_s$ back to the original input space to get $\sX_s$ and $f(\sX_s)$. \item \textbf{Learning Explanation}: The underlying \textbf{learning algorithm} generates the local explanation $g_{f,\vx}$ consisting of predicates in $P$ using $\sX_s$ and $f(\sX_s)$. \end{enumerate}
+Existing local model-agnostic explanation methods follow a similar workflow: \begin{enumerate}[topsep=0pt,parsep=0pt,partopsep=0pt, leftmargin=10pt] \item \textbf{Producing Predicates}: These methods first generate a set of predicates \(\sP\) based on the input \(\vx\). \item \textbf{Generating Samples}: The underlying perturbation model \(t_{per}\) generates a set of samples \(\sX_s\) and its corresponding predicate representation set \(\sB_s\). \item \textbf{Learning Explanation}: The underlying learning algorithm generates the local explanation \(g_{f,\vx}\) consisting of predicates in \(\sP\) using \(\sB_s\) and \(f(\sX_s)\). \end{enumerate}

-Mainstream local model-agnostic explanation techniques like Anchors, LIME, LORE, and Kernel SHAP, all follow this workflow.
-They use the same kinds of predicate sets and perturbation models, and use different learning algorithms to generate explanations with different properties.
-In the following, we introduce the main components of the explanation techniques.
+Mainstream local model-agnostic explanation methods like Anchors, LIME, LORE, and Kernel SHAP, all follow this workflow.
+In the following, we introduce the main components of these explanation methods.